yguan/bookmark-tagging/README.md

 This repository contains the source code of a Chrome extension which allows you to manage your bookmarks with tags instead of folders.
 You can package it as a Chrome extension or run it standalone as a website.
 You can also [download the extension](https://chrome.google.com/webstore/detail/bookmarks-tagging/kmdepbjjhlbhohppiancfgdpkjcoajgb?hl=en) from the Chrome Web Store.

+Demo
+-
+It's hosted [here](http://yguan.github.io/repos/bookmark-tagging).
+However, the Web version has some missing functionality due to the security permission in Chrome.

 Development
 -
 Here is a list of files that are the foundation of the app: